top of page

 Baboons at Monkey Hill in London Zoo (source: Meister Drucke)

 News articles covering the killing of the baboons in Germany have tended to follow the same structure.
-They explain how the troop grew too large, how the zoo closed when the animals were killed, and how activists have responded through protest.
-Very few of these articles have given details about the animals themselves.
+They explain how the troop grew too large, how the zoo closed when the animals were killed, and how activists responded through protest.
+Very few of these articles have provided details about the animals themselves.

 Guinea baboons (Source: New England Primate Conservancy)